View Categories

 GAT Shield provides an extensive way to alert admins and delegated auditors to certain behaviors in their domain and web activity.

-By deploying the extension to the web browser, Shield is able to monitor the browser, report back, and take action on any alerts configured by the admin/auditor.
+By deploying the extension to the web browser, GAT Shield can monitor the browser, report back, and take action on any alerts configured by the Super Admin of the domain.

 Alert Rules #